 A few weeks later, Onesimos started to translate Christian literature into Oromo.
 The first book printed at the local mission press was a hymn book called Faarsaa fi Weedu (“Hymns and Songs”), 1886.

 In 1881, his former teacher and SEM leader in Eritrea and Ethiopia, Rev. Bengt P. Lundahl, had published an Amharic hymn book, Yegubaé Mezmurat.
 From these 41 congregational songs, Onesimos translated 26 into Oromo.
 He selected 75 songs from various Swedish and English hymn books and also translated them into Oromo.
 In total, the first edition of Onesimos’ hymnal thus contained 101 hymns, including two by Martin Luther (“A Mighty Fortress” and “Dear Christians, One and All, Rejoice”).

 Onesimos Nasib kept revising his Oromo hymn book.
-Thirteen year later, the second edition was published in Switzerland under the new title of Galata Waaqayyoo Gooftaa Maccaa (‘Praise God, Lord of hosts’).
-The third edition was published in 1935, based on the enlarged manuscript Onesimos completed in 1927).
-The editors, Rev. Martin and Ingeborg Nordfeldt, included some of Onesimos’ latest songs, yet replaced several of his other hymns and added an Oromo translation of parts of the liturgy.
+Based on the enlarged manuscript Onesimos completed in 1927, the Rev. Martin and Ingeborg Nordfeldt published a revised edition in 1935.
+They included some of Onesimos’ latest songs, yet replaced several of his other hymns (that might have been composed for singing to indigenous tunges) and added an Oromo translation of parts of the liturgy.
 The Nordfeldt family had made their home in Nekemte in 1924 and learned Oromo from Onesimos and his colleague, Aster Ganno.